PolyGraph Discrepancy: a classifier-based metric for graph generation: Stability of pgs under varying sample sizes.

-\cref{fig:pgd_subsampling_autograph,fig:pgd_subsampling_digress,fig:pgd_subsampling_gran,fig:pgd_subsampling_esgg} show the relationship between the \ac{pgd} score and the number of samples.
-The \ac{pgd} score of the reference graphs with respect to another set of reference graphs issued from the same distribution is given as a comparison.
-For all experiments, we show the mean as well as the 5\textsuperscript{th} and 95\textsuperscript{th} quantile to give an estimate of the variance of \ac{pgd} at different sample sizes.
+\cref{fig:pgs_subsampling_autograph,fig:pgs_subsampling_digress,fig:pgs_subsampling_gran,fig:pgs_subsampling_esgg} show the relationship between the \ac{pgs} score and the number of samples.
+The \ac{pgs} score of the reference graphs with respect to another set of reference graphs issued from the same distribution is given as a comparison.
+For all experiments, we show the mean as well as the 5\textsuperscript{th} and 95\textsuperscript{th} quantile to give an estimate of the variance of \ac{pgs} at different sample sizes.

-For most models, some separation from the test set occurs above $256$ samples, with \ac{pgd} scores, and especially the upper bound is mostly stable beyond this range.
-This both showcases the stability of the metric, the number of samples required to get a reliable \ac{pgd} estimate, as well as the overall PGD ranges for the various models we considered for this study.
+For most models, some separation from the test set occurs above $256$ samples, with \ac{pgs} scores, and especially the upper bound is mostly stable beyond this range.
+This both showcases the stability of the metric, the number of samples required to get a reliable \ac{pgs} estimate, as well as the overall PGD ranges for the various models we considered for this study.

 \FloatBarrier